-This high quality, community-friendly event is hosted by the Palo Alto Chamber of Commerce.
+This high quality, community-friendly event is hosted by the Palo Alto Chamber of Commerce with the support of the City of Palo Alto.
 In the past it has attracted over 150,000 people every year from throughout California and the West Coast.
 The festival-celebrating its thirty-fourth year-takes place on tree-lined University Avenue in beautiful downtown Palo Alto, a vital economic area 35 miles south of San Francisco.

 The backbone of the festival and the key to its success are the three hundred fine artists and crafters whose display booths are placed back-to-back along University Avenue.
 These exhibitors are the reason why this festival attracts such a high percentage of fine artists and crafters whose work you'll see only at a few select shows on the West Coast.

 NEW THIS YEAR!
-Join in the fun and enter our Do-It-Yourself Chandelier Contest.
+Located on the plaza at Cowper Street: Chopin and Chandeliers.
 For more info.

 And, always a crowd-pleaser, the Italian Street Painting Expo, sponsored by the Palo Alto Weekly, will again offer sixty chalk artists creating larger-than-life works of art all weekend long on Tasso Street.
 This year's beneficiary of the funds raised by the Italian Street Painting Expo is Palo Alto's Youth Community Service.